This is a Chocolate Phantom Part or Tri color Labradoodle.

-Companion Creek Farm breeds for our non-profit, Clever Companions and any other training organization that needs quality dogs for service.
+Companion Creek Farm started breeding for our non-profit and any other training organization that needs quality dogs for service.
+We no longer have the non-profit but still stive to breed for health, temperament, & trainability.
 We also breed for families that are looking for a smart, sweet, and loving dog to add to their family.
 There are many breeds out there that are capable of becoming service dogs.
 We chose Labradors and Labradoodles.
 In order to make Labradoodles we need Labradors and Poodles.
-We predominantly breed Labradoodles but will have occasional Labrador and Poodle Litters to continue our bloodlines.
+We predominantly breed Labradoodles but will have occasional double doodle (goldendoodle/labradoodle) litters because we have incorporated golden in some of our lines.
 We always have the service dog mentality so all of our breeding dogs are active service dogs or capable of being service dogs.

 Why should I choose a Companion Creek Farm puppy?

 Companion Creek Farm strives to breed quality puppies.
 We health test our breeding dogs to ensure they are healthy and do not carry any genetic diseases that can be passed down to other generations.
 Our breeding dogs are service dogs or capable of becoming service dogs.
 Also, our breeding dogs are chosen for temperament more so than coat.
 Most Labradoodles will have a wavy to curly non shedding coat so we focus more in temperament.
 All of our dogs are either members of our family or in a guardian home.
 That means that all of our breeding dogs are loved and a valued member of the family.
 We don't breed just to breed.
 We breed to provide a happy, healthy, loving additions to families searching that special fur baby.
 Labradors, Poodles, and Labradoodles are amazing dogs.
 We cannot imagine our lives without them.
 We want you to have the same amount of love in your home that we have!